bigmlcom/bigml-node/docs/index.md

 ```

 As you see, the first parameter to the `LocalModel` constructor is a model id
-(or object).
+(or object or the path to a JSON file containing the full model information).
 The constructor allows a second optional argument, a connection
 object (as described in the [Authentication section](#authentication)).

 ```js